vseventer/vseventer.github.io/src/wedding/registry.md

     order: 60
 ---
 ## Gift Registry
-If you'd like to give us a gift to celebrate, a contribution towards our honeymoon fund would be amazing.
+If you'd like to give us a gift to celebrate, a contribution towards our honeymoon fund would be appreciated.

 <!-- excerpt -->